yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 # Install the signing server

-**Hub stores sensitive information such as seeds.
-To add an extra layer of security, you can move sensitive operations and data to a signing server that only Hub can connect to.**
+**To add an extra layer of security to Hub, you can move the bundle signing operation and the salt (used to create seeds) to a signing server that only Hub can connect to.
+In this guide, you'll install and run a signing server that connects to Hub over an SSL encrypted connection.**

 For this guide, you'll need a new installation of [Ubuntu 18.04 LTS](https://www.ubuntu.com/download/server).